anisbet/pipe/Readme.md

   -B - Only show lines where columns are different.
   -Z - Show line output if column(s) test empty.
   -z - Suppress line output if column(s) test empty.
-  -y - Specify precision of floating computed variables (see -v).
+  -y - Specify precision of floating computed variables, or trim string to length.
   -0 - Input from named file.
 (See also -M).
   -X - Grep values in specified columns, start output, or start searches for -Y values.
   -Y - Grep values in specified columns once greps with -X succeeds.